status-im/nimbus-eth1/portal/docs/the_fluffy_book/docs/architecture.md

 initiated which is bigger than the max Discv5 message size, then the `PortalStream` transfers the content using the `UtpDiscv5Protocol` type which implements uTP on top of Discv5.

-The `RoutingTable` implements a Kademlia based DHT which holds the peer ENRs which Fluffy discovers while participating in each of the Portal Wire subprotocols.
+The `RoutingTable` implements a Kademlia based DHT which holds the peer ENRs which `nimbus_portal_client` discovers while participating in each of the Portal Wire subprotocols.
 The `RadiusCache` holds the last known radius for each peer which is collected when pinging each node in the routing table periodically.
-The `OfferCache` caches the content ids of the most recent content successfully offered and stored so that Fluffy can reject content that it already has without doing a database lookup.
+The `OfferCache` caches the content ids of the most recent content successfully offered and stored so that `nimbus_portal_client` can reject content that it already has without doing a database lookup.
 The `ContentCache` improves the performance of content lookups (used by the JSON-RPC API's) by caching the most recently fetched content in a LRU cache.

-The `ContentDb` is the main database in Fluffy which internally uses sqlite to store the content data on disk.
+The `ContentDb` is the main database in `nimbus_portal_client` which internally uses sqlite to store the content data on disk.
 The `PortalProtocol` uses the `OfferQueue` to hold pending offer requests which are passed to the `PortalStream` by the concurrent offer workers which run as a part of `PortalProtocol`.

-## Fluffy EVM
+## `nimbus_portal_client` EVM

-This diagram outlines the architecture of the Fluffy EVM.
+This diagram outlines the architecture of the `nimbus_portal_client` EVM.

 ```mermaid